jckuri/pneumonia_detector/FDA_Submission.md

 If you read that paper, you will notice that both the gold standard (biopsy to laboratory) and the silver standard (diagnoses of experts and NLP text-mining) were applied to label the dataset used to train and to validate this model.

-However, the test dataset of the FDA's Validation Plan most probably uses the gold standard to create ground truth labels.
+However, the test dataset (FDA Validation Dataset) most probably uses the gold standard to create ground truth labels.

 **Algorithm Performance Standard:**